uclamii/CGT-LLM-Beta/README.md

 # RAG Chatbot with Vector Database

-A production-ready Retrieval-Augmented Generation (RAG) chatbot built in Python that runs efficiently on Apple Silicon (M2 Max) using MPS acceleration.
+A production-ready Retrieval-Augmented Generation (RAG) chatbot built in Python that runs efficiently on Apple Silicon using MPS acceleration.
 The system processes documents from local folders, answers questions using a vector database for fast retrieval, and outputs results to CSV files.

 ## 🚀 Features